couchbase/cbft/DESIGN.md

 failover, but if that's needed, ns-server can invoke cbft's REST API to resume index ingest and querying.

+Finally, we might consider having cbft keep its dataDir PIndex subdirectories intact and untouched instead of deleting them.
+The dataDir/cbft.uuid file, however, should be deleted during a graceful failover.

 ----
 ## Major Gaps In The Simple Design So Far